prechelt/pomalevi/README.md

 PowerPoint-based maintainable lecture videos tool

-## What it is
+## What `pomalevi` is

-PowerPoint allows recording slide shows with narration and a webcam insert with its SlideShow⟶RecordSlideShow function.
+PowerPoint allows recording slide shows with narration and even a webcam insert with its SlideShow⟶RecordSlideShow function.
 The media files are stored within the PPT file on a per-slide basis.
-This can be turned into a video via "File⟶Export"
+This can be turned into a video via "File⟶SaveAs⟶*.wmv"

 pomalevi converts such a video file (or any other) as follows:

-- it turns the huge video produced by PowerPoint into a _much_ smaller one by applying more reasonable compression
+- it turns the huge video produced by PowerPoint into a _much_ smaller one by applying more reasonable compression settings
 - it can split the video into parts (separate, shorter videos) based on when a user-defined `splitlogo` appears in the video
-- it produces a simple HTML page with a table of content hyperlinks for these parts based on a trivial text file containing parts descriptions
+- it produces a simple HTML page with table of content hyperlinks for these parts based on a trivial text file containing parts descriptions
-- it provides a very simple HTML player that will stop the video when a user-defined `stoplogo` appears in the video.
+- it provides a very simple HTML player that will stop the video when a user-defined `stoplogo` appears in the video, so that the audience can ponder a question.

-## Why it exists
+## Why `pomalevi` exists

 I have previously used Camtasia to record lecture videos with Camtasia's PowerPoint plugin.
-I have inserted the stops I wanted (after I'd asked the viewers a question) manually in the Camtasia Editor and then also manually cut the video into the five-or-so pieces (of 10-20 minutes each) I want and exported ("produced") each piece individually.
+I have inserted the stops I wanted (after I'd asked the viewers a question) manually in the Camtasia Editor and then cut the video into the five-or-so pieces (of 10-20 minutes each) I want and exported ("produced") each piece individually using the Batch Production feature.

 This gives nice results, but is a lot of manual work.
 It is acceptable for a one-time process, but what if I want to modify